Estrone: Levels

+Notes and sources Notes: "The concentration of a steroid in the circulation is determined by the rate at which it is secreted from glands, the rate of metabolism of precursor or prehormones into the steroid, and the rate at which it is extracted by tissues and metabolized.
+The secretion rate of a steroid refers to the total secretion of the compound from a gland per unit time.
+Secretion rates have been assessed by sampling the venous effluent from a gland over time and subtracting out the arterial and peripheral venous hormone concentration.
+The metabolic clearance rate of a steroid is defined as the volume of blood that has been completely cleared of the hormone per unit time.
+The production rate of a steroid hormone refers to entry into the blood of the compound from all possible sources, including secretion from glands and conversion of prohormones into the steroid of interest.
+At steady state, the amount of hormone entering the blood from all sources will be equal to the rate at which it is being cleared (metabolic clearance rate) multiplied by blood concentration (production rate = metabolic clearance rate × concentration).
+If there is little contribution of prohormone metabolism to the circulating pool of steroid, then the production rate will approximate the secretion rate."
+Sources: See template.

 Chemistry

 Estrone, also known as estra-1,3,5(10)-trien-3-ol-17-one, is a naturally occurring estrane steroid with double bonds at the C1, C3, and C5 positions, a hydroxyl group at the C3 position, and a ketone group at the C17 position.
 The name estrone was derived from the chemical terms estrin (estra-1,3,5(10)-triene) and ketone.

 The chemical formula of estrone is C_{18}H_{22}O_{2} and its molecular weight is 270.366 g/mol.
 It is a white, odorless, solid crystalline powder, with a melting point of 254.5 °C (490 °F) and a specific gravity of 1.23.
 Estrone is combustible at high temperatures, with the products carbon monoxide (CO) and carbon dioxide (CO_{2}).

 Medical use

 Estrone has been available as an injected estrogen for medical use, for instance in hormone therapy for menopausal symptoms, but it is now mostly no longer marketed.

 Estrone, as part of hormone replacement therapy (HRT), is frequently used to treat symptoms caused by estrogen deficiency in peri and post-menopausal women.
 This therapy aims to enhance overall health and relieve menopausal symptoms related to estrogen imbalance.
 Additionally, estrone and other estrogens are used to prevent osteoporosis in postmenopausal women who are at high risk of fractures and cannot tolerate alternative medications.
 Estrogens are absorbed efficiently by the body and subsequently inactivated in the liver, making them effective in HRT and osteoporosis prevention.